South Asian Canadians: Late 20th century

-Prior to the wide-scale urbanization of the South Asian Canadian community, the most statistically significant populations existed across rural British Columbia; a legacy of previous waves of immigration and settlement patterns that existed earlier in the 20th century through until the latter quarter of the century, as Punjabi Canadians continued to seek employment in the provincial forestry sector at sawmills throughout Vancouver Island and the interior.
+Prior to the wide-scale urbanization of the South Asian Canadian community, the most statistically significant populations were found across rural British Columbia; a legacy of previous waves of immigration and settlement patterns during the 20th century, as Punjabi Canadians continued to seek employment in the provincial forestry sector at sawmills throughout Vancouver Island and the Interior.
 During the period between 1981 and 1996, small towns including Fort St. James (South Asians formed 22 percent of the total population), Quesnel (14 percent), Lake Cowichan (13 percent), Merritt (13 percent), Williams Lake (12 percent), Tahsis (10 percent), Golden (10 percent), 100 Mile House (10 percent), Squamish (9 percent), and Lillooet (9 percent) had the largest South Asian concentrations in Canada.

-Starting in the 1980s South Asians arriving directly from the Indian subcontinent began to increase noticeably as well.
-In 1985 around 15,000 immigrants arrived from South Asia annually in 2012 that number was at 46,000 annually.
+Starting in the 1980s, South Asians arriving directly from the Indian subcontinent began to increase as well.
+In 1985 around 15,000 immigrants arrived annually from South Asia; by 2012, that number had increased to 46,000.
 In addition to the South Asians still arriving from other parts of the world like the Persian Gulf, the Caribbean, the African Great Lakes, and Fiji.
 As a result, the South Asian community began forming growing enclaves particularly in the Vancouver and Toronto area.
-Some notable areas are Gerrard Street, Brampton and several neighborhoods in Mississauga, Scarborough, Markham, and Etobicoke in the Greater Toronto Area.
+Some notable areas are Gerrard Street, Brampton and several neighbourhoods in Mississauga, Scarborough, Markham, and Etobicoke in the Greater Toronto Area.
 In British Columbia notable South Asian districts include South Vancouver, Surrey, Delta, and Abbotsford.

-In 1986, following the British Columbia provincial election, Moe Sihota became the first Canadian of South Asian ancestry to be elected to provincial parliament.
-Sihota, who was born in Duncan, British Columbia in 1955, ran as the NDP candidate in the riding of Esquimalt-Port Renfrew two years after being involved in municipal politics, as he was elected as an Alderman for the city of Esquimalt in 1984.
+In 1986, following the British Columbia provincial election, Moe Sihota became the first Canadian of South Asian ancestry to be elected to a provincial parliament.
+Sihota, who was born in Duncan, British Columbia in 1955, ran as the NDP candidate in the riding of Esquimalt-Port Renfrew after earlier involvement in municipal politics, having been elected as an Alderman for the city of Esquimalt in 1984.

-The rise of the Khalistan movement, the secessionist movement that sought to make the Indian state of Punjab a separate nation for Sikhs.
-As a result, during the 1980s many Sikhs living in Canada began to involve themselves in the Khalistan movement by organizing protests in Canada and sending money to fund separatist groups back in India.
-These protests reached their peak in 1984 when the Indian Army raided the Golden Temple, which was followed by the assassination of then–Indian prime minister Indira Gandhi by her Sikh bodyguards and finally by anti-Sikh riots throughout North India.
+The rise of the Khalistan movement, the secessionist movement that sought to make the Indian state of Punjab a separate nation for Sikhs, influenced political mobilisation among Sikhs in Canada.
+As a result, during the 1980s many Sikhs living in Canada participated in the Khalistan movement by organising protests in Canada and funding separatist groups in India.
+These protests reached their peak in 1984 when the Indian Army raided the Golden Temple, followed by the assassination of then–Indian prime minister Indira Gandhi by her Sikh bodyguards and by anti-Sikh riots throughout North India.
 Several major anti-Indian protests occurred in Calgary, Vancouver and Toronto with angry protesters forcing their way into the Indian consulate in Toronto carrying knives and smashing photos of Indira Gandhi.
-On June 23, 1985, several Canadian Sikhs led by Talwinder Singh Parmar were arrested for the Air India Flight 182 bombing, which killed 329 people.
-It is considered the worst terrorist attack to ever be carried out by Canadians.
+On 23 June 1985, Talwinder Singh Parmar and others carried out the Air India Flight 182 bombing, which killed 329 people, and is considered the worst terrorist attack in Canadian history.